 Long-term anaerobic training may actually elicit counterproductive endocrine “adaptations”, or maladaptations.
 There is no evidence suggesting that anaerobic training has a consistent impact on resting hormone levels.
 Long-term training has only shown to produce a lower amount of both testosterone and growth hormone by the same load, immediately following exercise.

-**However, resistance training produces an effect referred to as upregulation, which is an increase in androgen receptor sensitivity.
-This effect lasts for 48-72 hours after a training session. [this sounds like an acute change but might only happen after long-term training, I’ll have to check the book]
+However, long-term resistance training produces an effect referred to as upregulation, which is an increase in androgen receptor sensitivity that lasts for 48-72 hours after a training session.